Camp Rock: Critical response

 The film received moderate reviews from critics.
 On the review aggregator website Rotten Tomatoes, the film has a rating of 48% based on 21 reviews, with an average rating of 4.4/10.
 The website's critics consensus reads: "Camp Rock wants to be the next High School Musical, but its forgettable songs and dull premise hold it back".
 Metacritic, which uses a weighted average, assigned the film a score of 64 out of 100, based on 16 critics, indicating "generally favorable" reviews.

 Brian Lowry of Variety stated that "it's difficult not to grudgingly admire the marketing savvy with which Camp Rock was assembled".
 New York Post critic Austin Smith called it a "really great movie, like a modern-day version of an old Judy Garland-Mickey Rooney picture" in which the kids "put on a show that improves the lives of all who see it".
 Barry Garron of The Hollywood Reporter admired Matthew Diamond's "solid enough" direction and Demi Lovato's performance.
 He also said that with Camp Rock, "Disney plucks another fresh face off its deep bench of young talent".
 Robert Lloyd of Los Angeles Times wrote that the film "isn't particularly good, but it's good at what it does", and called it "inauthentic".
 USA Todays Robert Blanco called the film "simultaneously overdone and underproduced" and said that "it jerks its way from point to point without bothering to explain the characters' behavior or inject any life into its musical numbers".
 Entertainment Weeklys Gillian Flynn said "the strange and objectionable thing about the film's morality tale is that no one makes an outright decision to be brave or better", and called it "so rigidly formulated and unremarkable" that by the time the cast sings its finale, We Rock, "it's hard to agree".

 Following the critics' line of comparison to High School Musical, Jennifer Frey of The Washington Post said that Camp Rocks music is "in the same easy-to-memorize, dance-inspiring mode" as that of the previous franchise, "but not as catchy".
 Daily Newss David Hinckley agreed, saying that "the songs don't feel as fresh" and "the film is specifically designed to ride on the success of the previous one", but he praised its formula that "goes back to the animated Disney classics of decades past", and called it "catchy and fun, a rock-steady Disney hit".
 Hinckley also praised the talent and performance of leads Joe Jonas and Lovato.

-In 2016, Billboard's Maria Sherman named Camp Rock Lovato's best film to date, describing it as "something of a coming of age tale, one not only about believing in yourself, but accepting yourself".
+In 2016, Billboards Maria Sherman named Camp Rock Lovato's best film to date, describing it as "something of a coming of age tale, one not only about believing in yourself, but accepting yourself".
 USA Today added Camp Rock to the top ten best summer camp movies of all time.
 Rebecca Alter of Vulture ranked the film as one of the best Disney Channel Original Movies of all time.